rollersteaam/underestimator/content/about.md

 # ...And who are you?

 I'd like to think I'm a story still being written.
 [Check out my doc](/docs/jordan-peters-aka-rollersteaam) to find out who 'I' currently am.

+# How did you build this?

+I used [Hugo](https://gohugo.io/) with the help of the brilliant [Blowfish](https://blowfish.page/) theme.
+Here's the [source code of this website](https://github.com/rollersteaam/underestimator).
+Feel free to launch your own.
+I have the skills to create something like this, but there are more important things to build from the ground up.
+This is beautiful, but it isn't one of them.